Overview

 Intellectual property

-- Advising on all IP aspects, including clearance of rights, chain of title, licensing of third party IP for use in productions, and IP protection.
+Advising on clearance of rights, chain of title, licensing of third party IP, and IP protection, piracy and infringement.

 Work highlights